data-preservation-programs/singularity/docs/en/cli-reference/storage/create/internetarchive.md

       Leave blank for default value.

+   --item-metadata
+      Metadata to be set on the IA item, this is different from file-level metadata that can be set using --metadata-set.
+      Format is key=value and the 'x-archive-meta-' prefix is automatically added.

+   --item-derive
+      Whether to trigger derive on the IA item or not.
+If set to false, the item will not be derived by IA upon upload.
+      The derive process produces a number of secondary files from an upload to make an upload more usable on the web.
+      Setting this to false is useful for uploading files that are already in a format that IA can display or reduce burden on IA's infrastructure.

    --disable-checksum
       Don't ask the server to test against MD5 checksum calculated by rclone.
       Normally rclone will calculate the MD5 checksum of the input before